oweb36/mws-docs/Characters/Air Conditioners/ToshyRAVi.md

 She was born in 2021.
 She is a cisgender female (she/her).

-If skin color matters, ToshySMUT is white.
+If skin color matters, ToshRAVi is white.

+ToshyRAVi wears dental braces because she's unhinged.
+Its for cosmetic purposes, not for *bri'ish dental* reasons.
+Her unhinged personality definitely requires the need for braces.
 ## Personality

 ToshyRAVi is a very vibrant, adventurous and unhinged girl.
 ToshyRAVi, with her adventurous nature, likes to explore a lot.